 - Quail eggs provide five times as much iron and potassium.

-- Unlike chicken eggs, quail eggs have not been know to cause allergies or diathesis.
+- Unlike chicken eggs, quail eggs have not been known to cause allergies or diathesis.
 Some believe that they actually help fight allergy symptoms due to the ovomucoid protein they contain.

 - There are several ways that you can make money easily with quail.
 Bakers will often pay top dollar to have quail eggs to bake with.
 You can also sell the meat at a good price since the birds are considered a delicacy.
 Quail chicks fetch a higher price than chickens do.